jeremyNg/shell-novice/_episodes/03-filedir.md

 To understand what a "home directory" is, let's have a look at how the file system as a whole is organized.
-For the sake of example, we'll be illustrating the filesystem on my computer.
+For the sake of example, we'll be illustrating the filesystem on our scientist Nelle's computer.
 After this illustration, you'll be learning commands to explore your own filesystem, which will be constructed in a similar way, but not be exactly identical.

-On my computer, the filesystem looks like this:
+On Nelle's computer, the filesystem looks like this:

 ![The File System](../fig/filesystem.svg)

 At the top is the **root directory** that holds everything else.
 We refer to it using a slash character `/` on its own;
-this is the leading slash in `/Users/jeremy`.
+this is the leading slash in `/Users/nelle`.

 Inside that directory are several other directories:
 `bin` (which is where some built-in programs are stored),